-The EGC director and subcommittee have determined that the learning goals #1, 3, and 5 are most appropriate for EGC courses.
+The learning goals are consistent with the original core document, but they have been pared down for the following reasons: The EGC director and subcommittee have determined that the learning goals #1, 3, and 5 are most appropriate for EGC courses.
 The full Core committee endorsed this position.
 In addition, the full committee, when discussing the University's academic learning goals in general, agreed that the integrative core curriculum is intended to meet all the goals, but understands that not all or most goals need to be covered in one component of the Core.
 For example, learning goal #7, Apply a framework for examining ethical dilemmas, will be addressed elsewhere in the curriculum (including foundational courses and philosophy) so does not necessarily need to be addressed in EGC courses.

-Furthermore, the committee recognizes that each learning goal articulated for a component of the curriculum needs to be assessed.
+Furthermore, the committee recognizes that each learning goal articulated for a component of the curriculum needs to be assessed-it is our task to turn these goals into measureable outcomes.
 To keep assessment focused and manageable, the committee decided that every learning goal stated in the original document for the respective Core component need not be assessed.

-Integrated Courses: Exploring the Natural World
+2. Integrated Courses: Exploring the Natural World